 The following fuels can be used in this series of engine.

 - Group 1

 - Group 2

 - Group 3

-- Special Fuels
+- · Special Fuels

 Perkins prefer only Group 1 and Group 2 fuels for use in this series of engines.
+Group 3 fuels include Low Temperature Fuels and Aviation Kerosene Fuels.